 Grab a timer and book to have for the 3 hour testing period

 Before drinking lactulose, take a baseline breath sample a few minutes before the hour (7:57)

 Drink your dose of lactulose or glucose to start feeding bacteria

 Every 20 minutes for the duration of your test breathe into the small test tubes

 After taking a breath sample seal each tube and restart your timer

 When finished, put your tubes back in the box and mail to lab

 It’s important that you follow the breath test preparation guidelines by eating a low-fermentation diet and fasting for 12 hours.
 If you do not do this it can cause a false test result.
-The reason doctors instruct you to follow these guidelines is because you want to start the test with a normal baseline of fermentation.
-If you go into the test eating broccoli and cauliflower that will naturally elevate your gas levels making it difficult to gauge your true gas levels.
+The reason doctors instruct you to follow these guidelines is that you want to start the test with a normal baseline of fermentation.
+If you go into the test eating broccoli and cauliflower that will naturally elevate your gas levels making it difficult to gauge a true overgrowth.

 The video below explains the test in more detail:

 Difference Between Lactulose and Glucose for SIBO Breath Testing